dsldk/LexiScore/README.md

 touch lexiscore/config.ini
 ```

-The config shouyld includ basic information about the language
+The config should include basic information about the language

 ```txt
 [general]